gmazzap/Occipital/README.md

 ``` php
 Brain\Assets::addScript( 'my-script', 'front' ) // or 'admin' or 'login'
 ```
-- use a dedicaded API method like `addFrontScript`, `addAdminScript` or `addLoginScript`
+- use a specific API method like `addFrontScript`, `addAdminScript` or `addLoginScript`
 - call the API method on a specific hook, like `"wp_enqueue_scripts"` or `"admin_enqueue_scripts"`.
 Occipital also provide custom alternative hooks, see [Occipital hooks](#occipital-hooks) for further details.

-API methods return the instance of asset object jsu added, or a `WP_Error` if something goes wrong.
+API methods return the instance of asset object just added, or a `WP_Error` if something goes wrong.

 For styles there are similar methods: **`addStyle`**, **`addFrontStyle`**... and so on.

 Improvements against core are:

-- "`provide`" arguments that let's save http request
+- "`provide`" arguments that let's save HTTP requests
 - one API to rule all functions
-- assets properties get/update after addition made easy
+- assets properties get / update after addition made easy
 - expressive fluent API: non need to remember exact order of arguments
 - condition callback with rich context (`WP_Query` + `WP_User` in frontend, WP_Screen + `WP_User` in backend)
 - OOP code: easy to embed in OOP projects and easy testing with mocks in unit tests.